sagiahrac/llm-d-kv-cache-manager/docs/README.md

 Shared documents, tool prompts, and workflow steps create overlapping token streams that benefit significantly from cross-instance KVCache coordination.

-To implement this vision, the KVCache-Manager incorporates proactive cache placement, session duplication, and cluster-level cache APIs - bridging gaps in current serving stacks where KVCache management and utilization is not yet treated as a first-class concern.
+To implement this vision, the KVCache libraries incorporate proactive cache placement, session duplication, and cluster-level cache APIs - bridging gaps in current serving stacks where KVCache management and utilization is not yet treated as a first-class concern.